-The affiliate program has two different streams: one for agencies and one for bloggers.
+The affiliate marketing program has two different streams: one for agencies and one for bloggers.
 Sendinblue’s free and affordable pricing plans make it a very attractive revenue opportunity for bloggers and publishers in the email marketing space.
 You’ll get €100 every time you refer a paying customer.

 Educational & Professional Work Affiliate Marketing Programs

-If your audience are young learners, self-development enthusiasts, or employees looking forward to growth in their career or making extra money, then educational and professional work affiliate programs would be relevant to them.
-Here are some examples of trusted affiliate programs:
+If your audience are young learners, self-development enthusiasts, or employees looking forward to growth in their career or making extra money, then educational and professional work affiliate marketing programs would be relevant to them.
+Here are some examples of trusted affiliate marketing programs:

 Cookie life: 30 days

 Coursera is one of the most popular learning platforms in the world.
 It offers over 1,000 courses and specialisations ranging anywhere from Digital Marketing to Applied Data Science and Personal Development.
 The courses are offered by acknowledged universities and professional institutions all over the world where each course consists of pre-recorded videos, puzzles, and assignments.